Data as Raw Material – Data Mining for Business Intelligence

 Let’s take up an example of banks and understand how Data Mining is helping Banks in managing their business intelligently.

 As we all know, banks are the place where data plays a major role.
-And with the technical advancements, banks are getting smarter.
+Also, the banks are getting smarter with technical advancements.
 For example, by using analytics of banking transactions, banks can be sure that they are providing the best services to their customers.

 Data analytics will help them in performing better credit assessments.
-Data analytics helps banks to manage ATMs well.
+Also, data analytics helps banks to manage ATMs well.
 It will ultimately help banks to lower their risks.
 It also helps to reduce the chances of fraud.

 Another example of data mining for business intelligence in the banking sector is the use of real-time data.
-By analyzing the data used by the customers in online transactions, we can understand our customers better.
+Hence, by analyzing the data used by the customers in online transactions, you can understand your customers better.